-Alongside an extensive network of industry contacts, patrons, sponsors and members, the GBCT supports its trainees throughout the programme, from attending an intensive trainee course through to paid work on feature films, television dramas and commercials, continuing to provide advice as required once they have completed their time as trainees and moved on to the next stages of their careers.
+Alongside an extensive network of industry contacts, patrons, sponsors and members, the GBCT supports its trainees throughout the programme, from attendance on an intensive trainee course through to paid work on feature films, television dramas and commercials, providing advice once they have completed their time as trainees and move on to the next stage of their careers.

 After a rigorous process of elimination from five hundred applicants, seventy applicants were invited to be interviewed by a panel of Senior Guild Members in the autumn of 2018.
 A group of sixteen finalists were invited to attend a 6-day practical course, where they were assessed for their potential.
 The Mark Milsome Foundation members joined the GBCT members in the final week of the assessment workshop.

 Nine trainees were selected from five hundred applicants and one of those, Thomas Ellacott from Newcastle was announced as the Mark Milsome Trainee.